GokulRajan23/Sustainable-and-No-Contact-Attendance-System/README.md

 - Designed a MySQL backend to manage attendance records.
 - Enabled cloud storage for remote and real-time tracking of attendance data.

-## Screenshots
-> (Add screenshots of the working system or UI here, for example: setup, ESP32 module, database view, etc.)

 ## Folder Structure
 ```